HemoCell Getting Started¶

 cmake --build . --target pipeflow parachuting --parallel $(nproc)

-executables are placed within
+Afterwards, the pipeflow and parachuting executables are placed within

-the corresponding example’s directories, i.e. examples/pipeflow
+the corresponding example’s directories, i.e. examples/pipeflow and

 To test if the library is successfully compiled, you can evaluate the defined tests: